Rees-Mogg ‘wrong’ to call Douglas Ross a lightweight, says former MSP - NewsBreak

 Rees-Mogg ‘wrong’ to call Douglas Ross a lightweight, says former MSP

-Jacob Rees-Mogg was “wrong” to describe Scottish Conservative leader Douglas Ross as a lightweight, a former MSP has said, as a split looms in the party.
+Jacob Rees-Mogg was “wrong” to describe Scottish Conservative leader Douglas Ross as a lightweight, former MSP Adam Tomkins has said as a split looms in the party.

-Mr Ross called for Prime Minister Boris Johnson to quit after he admitted attending a lockdown gathering in the Downing Street garden.
+Mr Ross called for Prime Minister Boris Johnson to quit after he admitted attending a gathering in the Downing Street garden during lockdown in May 2020.

 On Wednesday, the Leader of the House of Commons hit out at the Scottish leader, describing him during an appearance on the BBC’s Newsnight programme as “quite a lightweight figure” in the party.

+“Which perhaps helps to explain why Tory MSPs have been the first out of the hatch to say that the Prime Minister should go.”

+A spokesman for the Scottish Conservatives insisted the party has “nothing to say about Mr Rees-Mogg”, but former MSP Adam Tomkins insisted he was “wrong” to brand Mr Ross a “lightweight” – describing it as “very rude and dismissive”.

-Former MSP Adam Tomkins said Mr Rees-Mogg was “wrong” to make such comments – which he described as “very rude and dismissive”, adding that some “serious thinking” will need to be done in Scotland about the links between the parties on either side of the border.
+Professor Tomkins added there is now some “serious thinking” that needs to be done in Scotland about the links between the party on either side of the border.

-“There’s a ‘Save Boris’ operation going on at the moment, which you would expect Jacob Rees-Mogg to be… at the head of.
-That explains why Jacob Rees-Mogg was very rude and dismissive about Douglas yesterday,” Mr Tomkins said on the BBC’s Good Morning Scotland programme.
+Prof Tomkins told Good Morning Scotland: “There’s a ‘Save Boris’ operation going on at the moment, which you would expect Jacob Rees-Mogg to be… at the head of.
+That explains why Jacob Rees-Mogg was very rude and dismissive about Douglas yesterday.

 “Jacob’s got this wrong – I don’t agree with anything that Jacob said about this matter.